-For those who still seem confused by all the seemingly conflicting interpretations from others who maintain an Abib 14-21 observance then you might want to try the logical approach for ferreting out the truth of the matter.
+For those who still seem confused by all the seemingly conflicting interpretations from others who maintain an Abib 14-21 observance, then one might want to try the logical approach for ferreting out the truth of the matter.

-1. All scriptural evidence pertaining to Passover/Unleavened Bread must be in accordance with the original instructions that are set forth in the book of Exodus by Yahweh.
+1. All scriptural evidence pertaining to Passover/Unleavened Bread must be in accordance with the original instructions set forth in the book of Exodus by Yahweh.

 In other words, Exodus must serve as the foundation for all debate and discussion.

 2. It follows that if one encounters any scriptural verse outside the book of Exodus that seems to conflict with the foundation of Exodus, one should immediately recognize the red flag raised by such and proceed to ask the pertinent questions to help unravel the conflict.

 With this in mind, we have provided the following three links for the analysis of Chapter 12 of the book of Exodus, which serves as the firm foundation from which one can proceed to uncover the actual facts:

 After perusing these three Posts, it would behoove one to review a few statements used by most present-day Sacred Name groups for their popular form of an 8-day observance of Passover/Unleavened Bread, which is Abib 14-21.
 These 8-day advocates propose the following: